Whether you are a poet, a student, a parent or just curious, it's free to explore the National Poetry Library at Southbank Centre.

-We have the largest public collection of modern poetry in the world, plus a Reading Den for parents and children as well as a packed events programme.
+We have the largest public collection of modern poetry in the world, plus a Little Library for parents and children as well as a packed events programme.

 Here's everything you need to know about visiting us.